 Artificial light has a significant effect on the production of melatonin, a hormone that induces sleepiness.
 Normally, bright light of the sun at midday inhibits melatonin production.
 So the body is most alert during the daytime and winds down at night.
-But when office workers are under the artificial light of fluorescent lamps all day, melatonin production can increase.
+But when workers are under the artificial light of office fluorescent lights all day, melatonin production can increase.
 This makes workers feel more tired toward early evening compared to workers who are exposed to natural light.
 That may account for the late afternoon crash many office workers experience.

 Dim and artificial light also has an effect on cortisol production.
 Cortisol is a hormone that regulates stress.
 When cortisol levels are low, workers feel more stressed.
 Research shows that dim and artificial light exposure decreases cortisol.
 So workers feel both more tired and more stressed.
 Obviously, this is not the ideal mental state for worker productivity.

-In some cases, however, fluorescent light can produce an opposite effect.
+In some cases, however, office fluorescent light can produce an opposite effect.
 Some fluorescent lamps emit a significant amount of light in the blue-violet range.
 This kind of light actually inhibits melatonin production.
 At first, this may make a worker feel more awake.
 However, sunlight is only in the violet-blue range for a limited time around midday.
 Long-term exposure to blue-tinged fluorescent light all day is unhealthy.
 It can lead to disturbances in the sleep-wake cycle, causing further drowsiness during the day.

 The Effects of Fluorescent Light